chevron icon chevron icon chevron icon

 Question 6:

-The pie chart below shows how Tommy spent his money.
+The pie chart diagram below shows how Tommy spent his money.
 What percentage of money did he spend on food?

 pie chart shows how Tommy spent his money